-15Five creates a hierarchy based on reviewer/reporter relationships and allows a default visibility based on this hierarchy.
+15Five automatically creates a hierarchy based on manager/direct report relationships and allows visibility into various features based on this hierarchy.
 Since we are frequently asked who can see what in regards to Check-ins, the default visibility for a few roles is listed below.
 If you want to see default visibility and visibility options for all of 15Five's features, check out this article.

-By default, the reviewers at the top of the hierarchy will be able to view their direct reports' 15Fives, and anyone who reports to their direct reports, and anyone who reports to those direct reports, and so on.
-This includes multiple levels of reviewer/reporter relationships as far as the reporting line goes.
-These top tier reviewers are typically C Levels, VPs, or HR Managers.
+By default, reviewers at the top of the hierarchy will be able to view their direct reports' Check-ins, and anyone who reports to their direct reports, and anyone who reports to those direct reports, and so on.
+This can include one or multiple levels of reviewer/direct report relationships, depending on how far the reporting line goes.
+Top-tier reviewers are typically C Levels, VPs, or HR Managers.
 This is the default visibility for Check-ins, but may not be the case for all features.
 For example, Objectives may not be visible to the hierarchy and Best-Self Review® may not share reviews with the hierarchy, depending on settings.

 Guide 📖: The High-Growth CEO Handbook